jeff-dillon/fire-calls/README.md

         '2' : 234
     }
 `
+### Mentor Demo: Analyze data
+The `analyze_calls.py` script allows a user to interact with the clean data.
+The user can choose from a list of categories and see the total number of calls for the selected categoy.

+`There were 15005 calls in the FIRE category`

+### Student Task: Analyze data
+Modify the `analyze_calls.py` script to prompt the user for a priority between 0 and 9 and display the number of calls for the selected priority.

+`There were 9058 calls with priority 1.`

 ### Student Task: Clean and summarize data

-Modify the script again to summarize the data by Zip Code with totals for all calls, fire calls, and other calls.
+Modify the `clean_calls.py` script again to summarize the data by Zip Code with totals for all calls, fire calls, and other calls.

 Remember that the Zip Code data needs some cleaning to deal with empty values.
 In this case, let's replace the empty Zip Code values with the string "Unknown".